charlesdevandiere/graphql-query-builder-dotnet/sample/Pokedex/README.md

-# GraphQL Client Extensions Sample: Pokedex
+# GraphQL Query Builder Sample: Pokedex

 This sample is base on the [GraphQL Pokémon](https://github.com/lucasbento/graphql-pokemon) API